 Starting in 2017, the Clinic expanded its services to the community and added a social justice program: The Immigration and Human Rights Work Group.

 Contemporary Psychoanalysis - a form of intense psychotherapy for understanding one's mental life processes, relationships, and/or ongoing, complex emotional problems in living.
 Usually, people seeking psychoanalysis have had prior psychotherapy, but have not well resolved their concerns.
 The psychoanalytic candidates who work with clinic patients consult with the faculty of the program.
 They all hold a doctoral degree and are licensed in their mental health profession (i.e., psychology, psychiatry).
 Privacy and confidentiality are respected.
 This service requires of you a session commitment of 3 to 4 times per week for about two years.
 For information and an application, please email Clinic Director Maria Lechich, Ph.D., at firstname.lastname@example.org.

-2. Psychoanalytic psychotherapy - The Psychoanalytic Psychotherapy program is a service typically less intense than psychoanalysis.
-Our psychology externs work with clinic patients consult with the faculty of the program.
-Psychology externs are advanced doctoral students in APA-accredited clinical or counseling psychology programs.
+Psychoanalytic Psychotherapy - The Psychoanalytic Psychotherapy program offers a treatment approach similar to psychoanalysis, but is less intense.
+The psychology externs who work with clinic patients consult with the faculty of the program.
+Psychology externs are advanced doctoral students in accredited clinical or counseling psychology programs.
 Privacy and confidentiality are respected.
 This 9-month service is available during the academic year from September through mid June.
-It requires a session commitment of two times per week during regular business hours (9-5 pm).
+It requires a session commitment of 2 times per week during regular business hours (9-5 pm).
 There is no application.
-For more information or to express interest in this service, please email Dr. Maria Lechich, head of the Psychology Externship Program at email@example.com, beginning in August 2020 when we will resume accepting new referrals.
+For information or to express interest in this service, please email Clinic Director Maria Lechich, Ph.D. at email@example.com, beginning in August 2020 when we will resume accepting new referrals.